andrenq/trading/README.md

 ### Prerequisits:
  - Java 8 - git clone this project and build it as a maven project
  - Postgres Database - on the sql_dll folder, you will find the files to create the database and the necessary tables and views
  - IEX account - create an IEX account, ([https://iextrading.com/](https://iextrading.com/)) and save the public.
-It will be passed to the
+It will be passed to the app as an environmental variable.

 ## Environmental variables